-- Check that the capacity of storage or a formula for calculating it, is given. - Check that overwriting of data cannot occur before the end of the data storage period that is foreseen and documented by the manufacturer.

-Check that a warning is given if the storage is full or removed, if applicable.

-- Interruptible measurements: When the storage becomes unavailable before the measurement is completed: The measuring instrument has a buffer that is large enough to store the current measurement.
-No new measurement is started, and the buffered values are kept for later transmission to a fresh storage. - Uninterruptible measurements: The cumulative register is read out and transmitted to the storage at a later time, when the storage is available again. - Measurement data is automatically overwritten by a tool that checks if the measurement data is out-ofdate (refer to national regulations for the relevant time period).
-The tool prompts the user for permission to delete and data is deleted in the order oldest first.
+Risk Class C Risk Class D L8: Storage capacity and continuity The long-term storage shall have a capacity which is sufficient for the intended purpose. r disconnected from the instrument ed measurement data can be over ninimum period for storing meas written. surement data and the required the management of storing measu device if storage is full or removed. or a formula for calculating it, is give ent data cannot occur before the e manufacturer.
+Functional checks: Check that a warning is given if the storage is full or removed, if applicable.
+Check that a warning is given in the storage is full of removed, if applicable.
+Example of an Acceptable Solution: Interruptible measurements: When the storage becomes unavailable before the measurement is completed: The measuring instrument has a buffer that is large enough to store the current measurement.
+No new measurement is started, and the buffered values are kept for later transmission to a fresh storage.
+Uninterruptible measurements: The cumulative register is read out and transmitted to the storage at a later time, when the storage is available again.
+Measurement data is automatically overwritten by a tool that checks if the measurement data is out-of-date (refer to national regulations for the relevant time period).
+The tool prompts the user for permission to delete and measurement data is deleted in the order oldest first. acity which is sufficient for the inter- r disconnected from the instrumen ed measurement data can be over- ninimum period for storing meas lations and therefore beyond the s the storage shall be made available the management of storing measu device if storage is full or removed or a formula for calculating it, is give ent data cannot occur before the e manufacturer. storage is full or removed, if applic and the storage becomes unavailable of the storage becomes unavailable and the buffered values are kept cumulative register is read out ar able again.

-Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software that realises storing of data.
+Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software that realises storing of measurement data.